How Many Blogs Are Published Per Day? (2024 Update)

 Although WordPress is one of the most widely used blogging platforms, other popular ones publish millions of blog posts each year.

 Overall, WordPress blogs amount to 27% of all blog posts, so extrapolating from this data, the number of blog posts published each day exceeds 10 million.
-Compare these numbers to 2012, when users published only 2 million blog posts per day.
-The data shows a steady increase in blogging popularity since then.
+Compare these numbers to 2012, when users published only 2 million blog posts per day, and the data shows a steady increase in blogging popularity since then.

 How Often Should I Blog?